JetBrains/kotlin-web-site/docs/topics/basic-syntax.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="kotlin-basic-syntax-conditional-expressions"}

-In Kotlin, `if` can also be used as an expression.
+In Kotlin, `if` can also be used as an expression:

 ```kotlin
 //sampleStart